eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Experience in profiling SoC system performance
 	- 12 + years of experience in definition of SoCs
 + skill set:
-	- Contribute to designing, building, evaluating, shipping, and refining Neural Magic’s machine learning product including libraries, demos, and notebooks
+	- Contribute to designing, building, evaluating, shipping, and refining Neural Magic's machine learning product including libraries, demos, and notebooks
 	- Prototype and iterate on state of the art research against proprietary, in-house software
-	- Work closely with customers to understand specific needs, implementation details, and successful deployment using Neural Magic’s engine
+	- Work closely with customers to understand specific needs, implementation details, and successful deployment using Neural Magic's engine
 	- Collaborate with a cross functional team about market requirements, best practices and how machine learning is deployed in the wild
 	- Be a trusted advisor and partner, providing deep analysis of deep learning approaches, helping to define and conduct pilot tests
-	- Master’s or PhD degree in computer science or math, or equivalent experience.
+	- Master's or PhD degree in computer science or math, or equivalent experience.
 Prefer a focus on machine learning.
 	- Solid knowledge of machine learning and deep learning fundamentals, in particular MLPs and CNNs
 	- Experience with taking deep learning models from conception to production: writing, training, testing, and deploying machine learning models
 	- Proficient with Python and one or more deep learning frameworks such as Pytorch, Tensorflow, Caffe, MXNet, Keras, etc